GingerMustache/multi_mode_snack_bar/README.md

 Add custom configurations during initialization

+⚠️ Configuration Override Behavior

+If you set configMode, all parameters from that mode can still be redefined in the show method.
+This is by design — it allows flexibility per use case.

+To set default values for specific types of snacks (e.g. error, warning, success), extend the BaseSnackBarConfig class and pass your custom config during initialization.
+Then, override only the necessary parameters when calling show.

 If you want to fully customize different snack types (error, success, warning, common), add them during initialization:
 ```dart
 AnimatedSnackBar.initialize(